Apply by Jan. 31 for Penn PORTAL career development funding to advance Learning Health System science. Learn more.

 Intervention

-Together Care is a personalized pathway that integrates digital support and home care services for gynecologic oncology patients undergoing surgery or chemotherapy.
+Together Care is a personalized pathway that integrates digital support and home care services for gynecologic oncology patients undergoing surgical procedures or chemotherapy.
 Using the Way to Health platform, Together Care provides text message–based perioperative education, chemotherapy and postoperative symptom management recommendations, and streamlined patient triage support.
 Additionally, patients with highly complex surgeries or medical comorbidities are given early referrals to home health to better facilitate home-based, comprehensive care.

 Impact